Byron Buxton Player Props: Twins vs. White Sox

 Byron Buxton At The Plate

-- Buxton leads Minnesota with 11 hits, batting .314 this season with three extra-base hits.
+- Buxton leads Minnesota with 12 hits, batting .308 this season with four extra-base hits.

-- Among qualifying batters in baseball, he ranks 46th in batting average, 93rd in on-base percentage, and 66th in slugging.
+- Among qualified hitters in MLB, he ranks 56th in batting average, 99th in on-base percentage, and 47th in slugging.

-- Buxton has picked up a hit in seven of nine games this season, with multiple hits four times.
+- Buxton has picked up a hit in eight of 10 games this year, with multiple hits four times.

-- He has homered in one of nine games, and in 2.7% of his plate appearances.
+- In 10 games played this year, he has hit a homer in two of them.

-- Buxton has an RBI in one game this year, and it was more than one in that game.
+- In two games this year, Buxton has driven in a run, and in both of those games he had multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.